Tablets: Tablet buyers' guide How to choose the best cheap tablet

 Looking for a tablet on a budget?
 Check out our pick of the best cheap tablets under £200

 - Make sure you look out for the battery life Cheap tablets sometimes skimp on the battery life, but it is possible to find cheap models that offer an impressive nine hours when watching video.
 Read our full tablet reviews to find out which are the best and worst tablets for battery life.

-- Check the screen resolution Even some cheap tablets offer high-resolution 1280x800 pixel screens.
-In general, a resolution of 1024 x 600 or above will give a sharp display.
+- Check the screen resolution Even some cheap tablets offer high-resolution 1920x1200 pixel screens.
+In general, a resolution of 1024x600 or above will give a sharp display.

-- A decent memory size This is especially important if you intend to store lots of large files like gaming apps and films on your tablet, as cheaper tablets tend to have smaller memories of 8GB or less.
+- A decent memory size This is especially important if you intend to store lots of large files like gaming apps and films on your tablet, as cheaper tablets tend to have smaller memories of 8-16GB.
 If you have cloud storage or additional memory card slots, this is less of a problem.

 What can I do without?

 - Extra-large storage space.
-Tablets with high memory capacity of 32GB or 64GB come with premium prices.
-You can make a saving by going for a 16GB model, provided you don't intend to fill it with videos and graphics-intensive games.
+Tablets with high memory capacity of 32GB, 64GB or even 128GB come with premium prices.
+You can make a saving by going for a 16GB model with a micro-SD card slot, provided you don't intend to fill it with videos and graphics-intensive games.